laanp/Icarus_Mods_Separated/laanp-PetesAuxSlots_Readme.md

 - Simply remove the module(s) from your envirosuit auxiliary slot(s), to deactivate the effects.
 - When used with stack size increase mods, only drop (1) module per aux. slot for additional aux slots to work properly.

+## Known features:
+- Suit slots are added at runtime, so there is a known issue that, if the default suit only has 2 slots, and you expanded them to 8 by adding more modules, when the game reloads, initially the suit still thinks it only has 2 slots and it will dump the extra modules back into player inventory.
+- You must re-add the modules to your player suit, each time you reload the game, no way around this unfortunately.

 ## Installation Details